sammansch/sammansch/README.md

 ### Hi there.
 Sam here. 👋

-It's been a journey from client/customer service to Software Engineering and I can't wait to see what's next.
+It's been a journey from client/customer service to Software Engineering and I can't wait to sink my teeth into Product Management.
 - - - -

 - 🤔 Always curious and ready to learn something new!